d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis.md

-# Text Classification and Data Sets
+# Text Classification and Datasets
 :label:`sec_sentiment`

 Text classification is a common task in natural language processing, which transforms a sequence of text of indefinite length into a category of text.
 It is similar to the image classification, the most frequently used application in this book, e.g., :numref:`sec_naive_bayes`.
 The only difference is that, rather than an image, text classification's example is a text sentence.